ahuarte47/duckdb-raster/docs/functions.md

 + `x` and `y` are the coordinates of the center of each tile.
 The coordinate reference system is the same as the one of the raster file.
 + `bbox` is the bounding box of each tile, which is a struct with `xmin`, `ymin`, `xmax`, and `ymax` fields.
 + `geometry` is the footprint of each tile as a polygon.
 + `level`, `tile_x`, and `tile_y` are the tile coordinates of each tile.
 The raster is read in tiles of size `blocksize_x` x `blocksize_y` (or the original block size of the raster if not overridden by the parameters).
-Each row of the output table corresponds to a tile of the raster, and the `databand_x` columns contain the data of that tile for each band.
+Each row of the output table corresponds to a tile of the raster, and the `databand_x` columns contain the pixel data of that tile for each band.
 + `cols` and `rows` are the number of columns and rows of each tile, which can be different from the original raster if the `blocksize_x` and `blocksize_y` parameters are used to override the block size.
 + `metadata` is a JSON column that contains the metadata of the raster file, including the list of bands and their properties (data type, no data value, etc), the spatial reference system, the geotransform, and any other metadata provided by the GDAL driver.
-+ `databand_x` are BLOB columns that contain the data of the raster bands and a header metadata describing the schema of the data.
++ `databand_x` are BLOB columns that contain the pixel data of the raster bands and a header metadata describing the schema of the data.
 If the `datacube` option is set to `true`, only a single column called `datacube` will contain all bands interleaved in a single N-dimensional array.

 The data band columns are a BLOB with the following internal structure: